In this Article

 1. Walnut Butter

-- Put the walnuts in a food processor and crush them together for about ten to twelve minutes.
+- Put them in a food processor and crush them till you get a fine powder.

 2. Banana Walnut Milkshake

 - Put all the ingredients, except the honey, into a blender.
-Run the blender for a minute until it gets a thick consistency.
+Blend till you get a thick consistency.

 - Pour the mixture into a glass.
-Top it off with some nice honey.
-Serve it right away.
+Top it off with some honey.